fuzzylabs/vertex-edge/README.md

 * **Plugs in to** experiment tracking and data version control.
 * **Plays nicely with** CI/CD and infrastructure-as-code frameworks.

+There are two pieces to vertex:edge:

+* A command line tool that can be used to set up your MLOps infrastructure in Google Cloud.
+* A Python library that can be used in your model training scripts to help you train those models on Google Vertex.

 In this repository you will find:

 * Source code and documentation for the tool itself.